zizienova/zoteroTULeng2022/README.md

 ##### <u>Dataset</u>:

-Používejte typ položky „*Dataset*“.
+Use the "*Dataset*" item type.

-Vydání či verze se píší do pole Verze.
+Editions or version is entered in the Version field.

 If a full date is available, it is entered in the Date field; the Extra field must contain a flag in the format  cele-datum: ano (I apologize for the Czech form and hope that it will not often be needed.).
-Toto datum je v bibliografické citaci uváděné ve formátu RRRR-MM-DD, chybí původní podoba data.
+This date is given in the reference in the format YYYY-MM-DD, the original form of the date is missing.

-Systémové požadavky či velikost souboru lze zapsat na nový řádek do pole Extra a budou vloženy na konec bibliografické citace.
+System requirements or file size can be written on a new line in the Extra field and will be inserted at the end of the reference.

-*<mark>Upozornění</mark>*: Toto je nový typ dokumentu, který by měl být přidaný do Zotera ve verzi 7.
-Pokud ho v nabídce nemáte, pak doporučuji stáhnout si beta verzi Zotera (z https://www.zotero.org/support/beta_builds, nejlépe zip, tedy lokální spuštění).
-Staženou beta verzi spustit a pak by měla být i v normálním Zoteru položka Dataset.
-Beta verzi je následně možné smazat.
+*<mark>Note</mark>*: This is a new document type that should be added to Zotero in version 7.
+If you don't have it, then I recommend downloading the beta version of Zotero (from https://www.zotero.org/support/beta_builds, preferably zip, i.e. local launch).
+Run the downloaded beta version and then there should be a Dataset item in your Zotero.
+The beta version can then be deleted.